-On February 2, 2024, the Company issued in a private placement an amended and restated senior secured convertible promissory note to Platinum in the principal amount of \$2,000,000.
-The Platinum convertible note amends and restates in its entirety the senior secured convertible promissory note issued to Platinum in the principal amount of \$2,000,000 on June 22, 2023.
-The repayment amount of the Platinum convertible note is 110% of the principal amount (\$2,200,000) and had an original maturity date of June 22, 2024.
-Interest accrues on the Platinum convertible note at the rate of 6% per annum calculated on the basis of 360 days.
-At the option of Platinum, the principal amount of the Platinum convertible note plus any accrued but unpaid interest is convertible into shares of common stock at a conversion price per share equal to the lower of (i) \$3.69717, subject to appropriate adjustment as provided in the Platinum convertible note, and (ii) 65% of the VWAP for the common stock for the preceding five trading days immediately prior to any conversion, but in no event below \$2.27518, subject to appropriate adjustment as provided in the Platinum convertible note.
-The Platinum convertible note contains "weighted average" anti-dilution protection for issuances of shares of common stock or common stock equivalents at a price less than the conversion price then in effect.
+On February 2, 2024, the Company issued an amended and restated senior secured convertible promissory note to Platinum in the principal amount of \$,000,000.
+Interest accrued on the Platinum convertible note at the rate of 6% per annum calculated on the basis of 360 days.
+At the option of Platinum, the \$,000,000 principal amount of the note plus any accrued but unpaid interest is convertible into shares of the Company's common stock at a conversion price per share equal to the lower of (i) \$3.69717, subject to appropriate adjustment as provided in the note, and (ii) 65% of the VWAP of the common stock for the five trading days immediately prior to any conversion, but in no event below \$2.27518, subject to appropriate adjustment as provided in the note.
+The note contains "weighted average" anti-dilution protection for issuances of shares of common stock or common stock equivalents at a price less than the conversion price then in effect.

-In connection with the issuance of the Platinum convertible note, the Company also issued to Platinum an amended and restated common stock purchase warrant dated February 2, 2024 to purchase 189,334 shares of common stock at an exercise price per share of \$69717.
-The term of the Platinum warrant expires on June 22, 2028.
-The Platinum convertible note may not be converted, and the Platinum warrant may not be exercised, to the extent that after giving effect to such conversion and/or exercise, Platinum (together with its affiliates) would beneficially own in excess of 4.99% of the common stock outstanding immediately after giving effect to such conversion and/or exercise.
+In connection with the issuance of the Platinum convertible note, the Company issued to Platinum an amended and restated common stock purchase warrant dated February 2, 2024, to purchase 189,334 shares of the Company's common stock at an exercise price per share of \$.69717.
 On March 18, 2024, Platinum exercised the Platinum warrant and received 137,367 shares of common stock.
-Platinum forfeited51,967 shares.
+Platinum forfeited 51,967 shares.

-On June 22, 2024, the Company entered into an Extension Agreement related to the Platinum convertible note.
-The Extension Agreement extended the due date of the Platinum convertible note from June 22, 2024 to June 22, 2025.
-The Company issued 232,360 shares of the Company's restricted common stock in payment of all interest and extension fees through June 22, 2025 with a value of \$1,008,400.
-Approximately \$487,000 of the total payment related to the future interest period and was recorded in prepaid expenses and others on the consolidated balance sheet.
-Subject to the terms and conditions of such Extension Agreement, for a period commencing on December 22, 2024 and ending at the close of business on December 22, 2025, Platinum has a one-time put right to have the Company purchase all or a portion of Platinum's 232,360 restricted shares at \$2.27518 per share.
+On June 22, 2024, the Company entered into an extension agreement related to the Platinum convertible note.
+The extension agreement extended the due date of the note to June 22, 2025.
+In consideration for entering into the extension agreement, the Company issued to Platinum 232,360 shares of the Company's restricted common stock in payment of all interest and extension fees through June 22, 2025 with a value of \$1,008,400.
+Approximately \$487,000 of the total payment related to the future interest periods and were recorded in prepaid expenses and others on the consolidated balance sheet.
+Subject to the terms and conditions of such extension agreement, for a period commencing on December 22, 2024 and ending at the close of business on December 22, 2025, Platinum has a one-time put right to have the Company purchase all or a portion of Platinum's 232,360 restricted shares at \$2.27518 per share.
 The Company granted piggyback registration rights to Platinum.